dortania/OpenCore-Install-Guide/extras/gpu-patches.md

 ### Adding to your config.plist

-So adding these patches are simple though a bunch of entires are required:
+So adding these patches are simple though a bunch of entries are required:

 * framebuffer-con0-enable = `01000000`
 * framebuffer-con1-enable = `01000000`